Network Assessment Definition

 An enterprise network involves workstations, laptops, desktops, smartphones, servers, and other endpoints.
-A network assessment checks the IT infrastructure, management, security, and processes which are part of the network inventory – to detect the devices and users connected to the network.
+A network assessment checks the IT infrastructure, management, security, and processes that are part of the network inventory – to detect the devices and users connected to the network.
 It will also help you identify the compliance factors and examine the network vulnerability for software bugs.

 What Does a Network Assessment Identify?

 A network assessment helps to detect and troubleshoot IT issues more quickly.
 But it focuses mainly on the following areas.

 Minimum and maximum usage of resources – the requirement and the usage of resources are different for each department within an organization.
-Network assessment comes handy to examine and understand the requirement of each department, allowing the company to allocate resources accordingly.
+Network assessment comes in handy to examine and understand the requirement of each department, allowing the company to allocate resources accordingly.

 Bandwidth glitches – when users run multiple applications, stream videos, download large files, it consumes a large amount of bandwidth network, slowing down the network.
 A network assessment can help detect such errors and glitches.

 Serious security issues – which needs immediate attention can easily be detected through network assessment.
 This helps avoid security challenges that can impact the network system.